Vegz78/UpdateMoonlightQtGamesList/README.md

 - Restarts EmulationStation to update the games list with new entries.
 - Game files already present and not previously created by this script are not overwritten.
 - Has a "list" parameter, like in ```./_UpdateMoonlightQtGamesList.sh list```, to only list the games on the chosen server from the command line.
-- Other scripts to quit the running game and start Moonlight-Qt GUI from RetroPie are included.
+- Other scripts to quit the running game and streaming session, start Moonlight-Qt GUI and wake the streaming server from RetroPie are included.

 # Usage

 1 - Make sure Moonlight Qt is installed, run at least once and paired to the desired game streaming server.

 2 - Download and copy the scripts into your RetroPie Moonlight/Steam roms folder, typically "/home/pi/RetroPie/roms/moonlight-qt".
-Make sure they're executable. <br>
+Make a new ROMS folder if not already present.
+Make sure the script files are executable, ```sudo chmod +x *.sh```. <br>
     Alternatively, in same folder, run:<BR>
     ```git clone https://github.com/Vegz78/UpdateMoonlightQtGamesList && sudo chmod +x ./UpdateMoonlightQtGamesList/_*.sh```
+    Move the script files to the ROMS folder, e.g.: ```sudo mv *.sh /home/pi/RetroPie/roms/moonlight-qt```

 3 - Edit _UpdateMoonlightQtGamesList.sh with the desired global variables correct for your setup(server IP/Hostname, roms folder path etc.)

+4 - Add the [entry from the example below](https://github.com/Vegz78/UpdateMoonlightQtGamesList#example-of-sh-script-games-menu-in-emulationstation) to /etc/emulationstation/es_systems.cfg.

-4 - Start RetroPie and navigate to the Moonlight/Steam games list menu.
+5 - Start RetroPie and navigate to the Moonlight/Steam games list menu.

-5 - Run the _UpdateMoonlightQtGamesList entry.
+6 - Run the _UpdateMoonlightQtGamesList entry.

+Here are links to more detailed instructions for [installing Moonlight Qt on a Raspberry Pi 4](https://translate.googleusercontent.com/translate_c?depth=2&pto=aue&rurl=translate.google.com&sl=no&sp=nmt4&tl=en&u=https://retrospill.ninja/2020/06/moonlight-game-streaming-pa-raspberry-pi/&usg=ALkJrhiaZoo0TqVgJ5J2GNVEIDnXnmt1kw#Installasjon-Embedded) and setting it up in RetroPie(the latter article link will follow shortly, but [it is very similar to this](https://translate.googleusercontent.com/translate_c?depth=2&pto=aue&rurl=translate.google.com&sl=no&sp=nmt4&tl=en&u=https://retrospill.ninja/2020/06/moonlight-game-streaming-pa-raspberry-pi/&usg=ALkJrhiaZoo0TqVgJ5J2GNVEIDnXnmt1kw#Oppsett-Embedded)).

 # Example of sh script games menu in Emulationstation
 Edit the file /etc/emulationstation/es_systems.cfg as loosely inspired by [TechWizTime](https://github.com/TechWizTime/moonlight-retropie).